Indianapolis 500: Qualifying procedure

-For each attempt, cars are allowed two warm-up laps.
+Each attempt is a single car run.
+Cars are allowed two warm-up laps.
 At that time, a member of the team is stationed at the north end of the main stretch.
-He or she must wave a green flag, signaling an attempt, or else the car will be waved off.
+They must wave a green flag, signaling an attempt, or else the car will be waved off.
 The attempt can be waved off during any of the four laps by the team, driver, or race officials.
 (The series will wave off the run if it is obvious the run will not be fast enough to qualify and it is getting late in the day.)
 If an attempt is waved off after the run starts, the attempt counts and the previous time is still forfeited unless race officials waved off the attempt because of weather.
+At the end of the day Saturday and at the end of the last row qualifying on Sunday, a ceremonial gun is shot off when time is up, attempts in progress (defined as the car must be on track) can be completed but no further attempts are allowed.
 Weather can and often does affect qualifying and can result in last-minute format changes.